 Rinks will be cleared of snow as soon as possible, but not until the snow has stopped falling.
-Clearing sidewalks is the number one priority after a snowfall.
+Clearing streets and sidewalks are the number one priority after a snowfall.
 There are shovels at the rinks if skaters want to clear the snow off the ice.
 It is not the responsibility of the rink attendant to clear the rinks ; they are responsible for keeping the warming house entrance and exit clear of snow.

 All skating rinks are cleaned and surfaced as staff, time, and weather permits.
 Rinks cannot be surfaced during the following conditions: